owulveryck/blog/content/post/test.md

 **Warning** Just a couple of warning.
 It can hang a tab of your browser and even all the browser.
 I don't think it works on a mobile.

+TODO: The algo do not check for a winning move.
+A new game is triggered by clicking the Run button.
+The process is not bulletproof as it kills the current process to reload a new one.
+Therefore it hangs from times to time.
+A better option would be to catch an event within the Go file and to trigger a new game.
+But, well, it is a POC :D

 ---